AishwaryaHastak/Basic_NN_toy_model/README.md

-# Projects on Deep Learning and Neural Networks
+# Neural Net Regression Model on a Toy Example